-The ZIMS application was first imagined – a real-time Web-based institutional and pooled animal and veterinary knowledgebase – in the year 2000.
-Hundreds of zoo and aquarium professionals contributed ideas for the ZIMS software.
+The ZIMS application was first imagined in the year 2000 as a real-time Web-based institutional and pooled animal and veterinary knowledgebase.
+Hundreds of zoo and aquarium professionals contributed ideas for the design of the ZIMS software.

-The ZIMS application represents a quantum leap forward in information management for more than 800 ISIS member institutions in more than 80 countries.
-The ZIMS database will be a unified, global repository of knowledge on animal health and well-being – the first such database in the world.
-ZIMS will provide a resource of pooled, uniform, consistent and comprehensive information to more than 20,000 zoological professional worldwide each day.
+The ZIMS application represents a quantum leap forward in information management for more than 830 ISIS member institutions in more than 83 countries.
+The ZIMS database is a unified, global repository of knowledge on animal health and well-being a unified, global repository of knowledge on animal health and well-being – the first such database in the world.
+ZIMS provides a resource of pooled, uniform, consistent and comprehensive information to more than 20,000 zoological professional worldwide each day.

-Zoological professionals will use the ZIMS application to track pertinent information needed by their animal-care staff, including collection management, husbandry, and health and disease history to further enhance local care and international conservation efforts.
-ISIS members will enter their data directly into the ZIMS database.
-Any ISIS member (and others with permission) will be able to search the database and retrieve information they need (with appropriate security protections) for myriad purposes.
+Zoological professionals use the ZIMS application to track pertinent information needed by their animal-care staff, including collection management, husbandry, and health and disease history to further enhance local care and international conservation efforts.
+ISIS members enter their data directly into the ZIMS database.
+Any ISIS member (and others with permission) are able to search the database and retrieve information they need (with appropriate security protections) for a myriad of purposes.

 The ISIS database currently contains records on 2.6 million animals (374,000 currently living) and more than 10,000 species.
 As ISIS members begin to expand their use of electronic records through the ZIMS application, this knowledgebase will expand greatly, and will inspire new uses for this information.